Vancouver, West 8th Avenue at Arbutus Street - Supportive Housing

 • 1.
 Multiple replies have been made by Community Liason concering this site : " There will not be a public safe injection site. " OK, got it, the general public will not be allowed to use these facilities to inject drugs.
 But what about residents of the proposed facility?
 Will residents be provided with supervised consumption services for injected drugs or methadone, etc?
 2. What is the height of the proposed building, and what are the current building height restrictions in that area?

-Neighbour Fred asked about 2 years ago
+Neighbour Fred asked almost 4 years ago

 Hi Fred,